graphql-python/graphql-core/README.md

 The current version 3.1.6 of GraphQL-core is up-to-date with GraphQL.js version 15.5.1.

-An extensive test suite with over 2200 unit tests and 100% coverage comprises a replication of the complete test suite of GraphQL.js, making sure this port is reliable and compatible with GraphQL.js.
+An extensive test suite with nearly 2300 unit tests and 100% coverage comprises a replication of the complete test suite of GraphQL.js, making sure this port is reliable and compatible with GraphQL.js.